marealtors/pyramco/README.md

 ## Functions:

 ### conn_test.py
 Does your API Key work?
-Tests connectivity by querying for the metadata on the 'cobalt_answer' entity, since it's small and not often customized.
-Looks at the 'ResponseCode' contained in the jsonified reply from the server and returns either 'ok' or 'error' depending on if it gets '200' (which means OK) or any other response code in that reply.
+Tests connectivity by querying for the metadata on the `cobalt_answer` entity, since it's small and not often customized.
+Looks at the `ResponseCode` contained in the jsonified reply from the server and returns either `ok` or `error` depending on if it gets `'200'` (which means OK) or any other response code in that reply.

 ### field_exist.py
-Does { some field } exist?
+Does `some field` exist?
 Tests for the existence of a given field, to use with custom fields or for testing.

 ### field_type.py
-What field type is { some field } and does it exist?
+What field type is `some field` and does it exist?
 Tests for the type AND existence of a given custom field.

 ### multi_search.py
 A simple multi-search input/output that finds contacts by matching a name, email, or NRDS ID entered by the user, or any partial match.

 ### get_name.py
-Returns the 'FullName' RAMCO Contact field for the Contact record matching the Contact GUID provided, and prints it to screen.
+Returns the `FullName` RAMCO Contact field for the Contact record matching the Contact GUID provided, and prints it to screen.

 ### get_metadata.py
 Returns the full metadata for the specified entity in JSON format.
-Can be a LOT of data, as in this example for Contact.
+Can be a LOT of data, as in this example for `Contact`.

 ### test_mysql.py
 For use with an external MySQL database; tests your MySQL connection to verify you're able to connect to a specific host/database by returning a list of tables in the specified database.
 Can be used as the basis of more complex data connections.
-Requires mysql-connector - https://pypi.org/project/mysql-connector/
+Requires `mysql-connector` - https://pypi.org/project/mysql-connector/

 ### fetch_meeting_attendees.py
 An example of a more complex iterative function that first calls the API to fetch some details about a specified meeting, then uses part of those results (meeting registration ids) to call the API again for each registered attendee and fetch additional details.
 This example could be used for a simple (or even an interactive) roster.